Joao-M-Silva/Early-days-projects/README.md

 # Portfolio
-Portfolio with a collection of my data science driven projects.
+Portfolio with a collection of my early days data science driven projects.